shipengcheng1230/GmshTools.jl/README.md

 # Notice

-- Since Gmsh SDK **v4.2.3**, `dlopen` will cause segment fault.
-So this package will ship with **v4.2.2**.
-Users who would like try the newest version could set the environment `GMSH_LIB_PATH` to your source-compiled Gmsh library directory and rebuild this package.
+- Since Gmsh SDK **v4.2.3**, `dlopen` will cause segment fault on *Linux*.
+So this package will download **v4.2.2** for *Linux*.
+  Users who would like try the newest version could set the environment variable `GMSH_LIB_PATH` to your source-compiled Gmsh library directory and rebuild this package.
 This needs only to be done once.
-  An example of building Gmsh SDK would be
-  `cmake -DENABLE_BUILD_DYNAMIC=1 -DCMAKE_INSTALL_PREFIX=/opt/gmsh -DOCC_INC=/opt/occ/include/opencascade -DCMAKE_PREFIX_PATH=/opt/occ -DENABLE_FLTK=0 ..`
-  provided that you've install (Opencascade)[https://www.opencascade.com/content/latest-release] if you wish use OCC kernel.

 - To come along nicely with Intel MKL, the Julia must be compiled with 32 integer interface, i.e. linking to **lp64** instead of **ipl64**.